pvcraven/2017_web_security/source/known_vulnerabilities/known_vulnerabilities.rst

 Lipton Ice Tea, Lazarex Cancer Foundation, Michael Phelps' Store, and many more [JOO]_.
 Because their product has been used to create millions of websites, security should be a primary concern to protect their partners and their partners' users.
-Known vulnerabilities with the Joomla! application include:
+That being said, there is an extensive list in the Exploit Database with recent vulnerabilities with the Joomla application.
+Known vulnerabilities include:

 **SQL Injection**